 How It Works: Depends Somewhat on Where You Live

 Diet To Go's signup process is easy enough.
-Start by entering your height and weight, gender, age, and activity level.
-Diet To Go then calculates your BMI and the caloric intake you'll likely need to hit to achieve your weight loss goals.
-Next, you'll select your plan from the four options: Balance, Balance-D, Keto-Carb30, and Vegetarian.
-You can view sample menus for all four options.
+You'll select your plan from the five options: Balance, Balance-D, Keto-Carb30, Mediterranean, and Vegetarian.
+You can view sample menus for all five options.
 The main difference between the plans is the macronutrient breakdown (covered below).

 Next, select whether or not you want seafood, enter your gender again—it determines the cost (men pay more) and your daily caloric intake (women get less)—then select whether you want meals for five or seven days per week, and two or three meals per day.